Dr. Mayra Sánchez González ’10 to Receive 2020 MCC Alumni Achievement Award

 - MCC college career – The nominee must have earned an associate’s degree or certificate, or completed a minimum of 50 credit hours at Muskegon Community College and have demonstrated a record of excellence in academics and extracurricular participation.

-- Professional achievement – The nominee must have distinguished himself or herself through achievement or advancement in his or her career, professional training, professional recognition and/or outstanding contributions to his or her field.
+- Professional and Community Achievement – The nominee must have distinguished himself or herself through achievement or advancement in his or her career, earned degrees, professional training, professional recognition and/or outstanding contributions to his or her field.
+Nominee shall have demonstrated a record of community participation and involvement.

 - Availability – In addition to the above criteria, the nominee must be available to attend the Alumni Awards Dinner prior to Commencement.